navidrome/website/content/en/docs/_index.md

 {{% pageinfo %}}
 This documentation is a work in progress.
-If you feel like something is missing or wrong, please feeel free to submit your fixes/suggestions using the links to the right of the screen (only visible in a desktop browser)
+If you feel like something is missing or wrong, please feel free to submit your fixes/suggestions using the links to the right of the screen (only visible in a desktop browser)
 {{% /pageinfo %}}